 When an ingredient is genuinely disputed elsewhere in the world, Grain surfaces the dissent — clearly, briefly, without alarm.

-Explore ranks what your local stores actually carry — top-scoring yogurts, cereals, cleansers, protein powders — filtered by your allergies, diet, and trusted certifications.
+Explore curates top-scoring products by category — yogurts, cereals, cleansers, protein powders — filtered by your allergies, diet, and trusted certifications, tuned to your region.
 Browsing, not searching.

-Ask Grain is an AI chat that knows the ingredient you just scanned.
+Ask Grain is an AI chat that knows the product you just scanned.
 "Is sodium benzoate okay with my kids?"
 "What's actually in cochineal extract?"
-Answers are grounded in the regulator for your region.
+Answers are grounded in live web search and the regulator for your region.
+Responses are AI-generated and may not always be accurate — and never medical advice.

-Grain takes no money from brands to influence scores.
+Grain is funded by subscriptions.
+No money from brands to influence scores.
 No ad auctions.
 No data resale.
-The privacy page names every company that ever touches your data — there are six, and we audited them.
+The privacy policy names every service that touches your data, and you can delete your account — and everything with it — anytime.
 If any of that stops being true, we've lost the plot.

 Download on the App Store